saiky-devops/devops/DevOps-Interview-Questions/README.md

 * Explain Zombie process and how do you find them : https://linoxide.com/how-tos/kill-zombie-process-linux/
 * Orphan processess : An orphan process is a computer process whose parent process has finished or terminated, though it remains running itself.
 * Crontab
+* What does Linux kernel do : Memory management, System calls and security, Process management
+* What are Routing table in linux:  information on how packets are to be forwarded is stored in a kernel structure called a routing table.The routing table can be used for both static and dynamic routing
+* what is IPtables: Virtual firewalls to your host that manages incoming and outgoing traffic.
+* what is PATH variable in linux:  PATH is an environmental variable in Linux and other Unix-like operating systems that tells the shell which directories to search for executable files